-This file should be in \.txt format.
+This file should be in .txt format.
 The snapshot of the sample file is provided at Appendix G. The LOS E speed is calculated by adjusting the free flow speed.
 The program uses different adjustment methods and the adjustment values based on the area type and the road type.
 The program uses the Equation 3, Equation 4, or Equation 5 to calculate the LOS E speed.

-If Adjustment method = 1 then LOS E speed = Free flow speed + Adjustment Equation 3 value If Adjustment method = 2 then LOS E speed = Free flow speed Adjustment value Equation 4 If Adjustment method = 3 then LOS E speed = Adjustment value Equation 5

-The file should have column headers and the name of the headers should be named as the following:

 RDTYP: This column represents road type.
 The road type codes follow the same coding configuration as the RTYPE field in the network link data files.
 ADJTYP1: This column represents the adjustment method for area type code equals to 1.
 ADJVAL1: This column represents the adjustment value for area type code equals to 1.
 ADJTYP2: This column represents the adjustment method for area type code equals to 2.
 ADJVAL2: This column represents the adjustment value for area type code equals to 2.
+ADJTYP3: This column represents the adjustment walue for area type code equals to 2.
 ADJTYP3: This column represents the adjustment method for area type code equals to 3.
+ADJVAL2: This column represents the adjustment value for area type code equals to 3.
 ADJVAL3: This column represents the adjustment value for area type code equals to 3.

-ADJTYP4: This column represents the adjustment method for area type code equals to 4.
+ADJTYP4: This column represents the adjustment walue for area type code equals to 4.
 ADJVAL4: This column represents the adjustment value for area type code equals to 4.

-ADJTYP5: This column represents the adjustment method for area type code equals to 5.

-ADJVAL5: This column represents the adjustment value for area type code equals to 5.
+ADJVAL4: This column represents the adjustment value for area type code equals to 5.
+ADJVAL5: This column represents the adjustment walue for area type code equals to 5.